Finding Nemo: Theatrical

-Finding Nemo was not only the fifth Pixar film, but was also the first one to be released during the summer instead of November, as its four predecessors were.
-The film premiered in Los Angeles on May 18, 2003, and opened in theaters with The Italian Job and Wrong Turn on May 30, 2003.
+Finding Nemo was not only the fifth Pixar film, but was also the first one to be released during the domestic summer instead of November, as its four predecessors were.
+The film premiered in Los Angeles on May 18, 2003, and opened in theaters alongside The Italian Job and Wrong Turn on May 30, 2003.

 Home media

 Finding Nemo was released on VHS and DVD on November 4, 2003, both being THX-certified and taken from the digital source.
+On the 2-disc Collector's Edition DVD release, the first disc features a widescreen version, documentaries, galleries and an audio/visual commentary, and the second disc features a full-frame version, games, sneak peeks of other films (including The Incredibles and Home on the Range), bonus shorts (Knick Knack, which was shown alongside the film in theaters, and Exploring the Reef), and the advertising campaign.
+Both discs also feature introductions from Stanton and Unkrich and "virtual aquariums" based on the film's various settings.

-The film's 2-disc Collector's Edition DVD release sold more than 8 million copies on its first day of release, breaking Spider-Mans record for having the highest single-day DVD sales.
+The film's DVD release sold more than 8 million copies on its first day of release, breaking Spider-Mans record for having the highest single-day DVD sales.
 It also surpassed Monsters, Inc. for having the highest single-day record for an animated movie.
 Within two weeks, it went on to become the best-selling DVD of its time, selling over 15 million copies and beating The Lord of the Rings: The Fellowship of the Ring.
 With over 40 million copies sold, Finding Nemo currently holds the record for the best-selling DVD release of all time.
-The first disc features a widescreen version, documentaries, galleries and an audio/visual commentary, and the second disc features a full-frame version, games, sneak peeks of other films (including The Incredibles and Home on the Range), bonus shorts (Knick Knack, which was shown alongside the film in theaters, and Exploring the Reef), and the advertising campaign.
-Both discs also feature introductions from Stanton and Unkrich and "virtual aquariums" based on the film's various settings.
+For DVD rentals, the film beat Legally Blonde 2: Red, White & Blonde, Hulk and 28 Days Later to reach the number one spot on the chart in its first week, generating $6.5 million.
+By December 2003, Finding Nemo had already sold 16.4 million copies and earned $398.3 million in sales revenue, surpassing The Lord of the Rings: The Two Towers to become the highest-selling home video release of 2003.
+In total, it sold 18.5 million DVD copies and 3.7 million VHS copies, making it the best-selling DVD and VHS titles of that year, overtaking The Two Towers and Harry Potter and the Chamber of Secrets respectively.

 The film was then released on both Blu-ray 3D and Blu-ray on December 4, 2012, with both a 3-disc and a 5-disc set.
 In 2019, Finding Nemo was released on 4K Ultra HD Blu-ray.
+The film was included on the 100-disc Disney Legacy Animated Film Collection Blu-ray box set, which was released on November 14, 2023.